Construction Management (AETM)

 Construction Management CONCENTRATION

-The Construction Management concentration helps students develop the theoretical knowledge and leadership skills to pursue career opportunities in construction management such as scheduling assistant, compliance assistant, cost estimator assistant or safety coordinator.
+The Construction Management concentration helps students develop the theoretical knowledge and leadership skills to pursue career opportunities in construction management such as scheduling assistant, compliance assistant, or cost estimator.
 Courses included in this option provide an overview of computer-aided drafting and design (CAD/D), architectural design, construction methods, construction planning, construction scheduling, supervision, construction estimating and take-offs, and construction contracts.

 Click here to view a typical 4-year program of study.
 This is provided for reference only.
 You will work closely with your advisor to determine the best way for you to complete your degree.